 Beca, a freshman at Barden University, is cajoled into joining The Bellas, her school's all-girls singing group.
 Injecting some much needed energy into their repertoire, The Bellas take on their male rivals in a campus competition.

-When the girls are notified that a competing team was disqualified and that they are now going to the finals, one of the girls are shown playing poker.
+When the girls are notified that a competing team was disqualified and that they are now going to the finals, one of the Cynthia Rose is shown playing poker.
 They were playing from left to right and poker is played from right to left.
 See more »

 Was this review helpful to you?

 | Report this